Fritz August Breuhaus: Professional career

 The next step in his career showed off his interior design skills.
 He worked on the interior of the Bremen luxury liner.
 But Breuhaus’s is most famous for the interiors of the Hindenburg passenger airship.
 He used lightweight tubular forms to create very social space, where people are expected to spend their time in the public space, instead of their cramped cabins.
 It was from these two projects that Breuhaus used to gain the title of Professor from the Free State of Bavaria.
 He wanted this title because he understood the promotional value of an academic title.

 The ‘little island’, was the house he built for his family in Schmargendorf.
 The home was functional, simple and sophisticated, much like the rest of his post-war work.
 The building was surrounded by a courtyard on three sides.
 He had already designed 50 homes for clients, in which he custom designed all the furniture.

+Death

 Breuhaus died on December 2, 1960, aged 77, in Cologne.
 He continued working right up until his death.
 Architect Arthur Gerard completed any work left undone.